 - If Windows User Account Control is turned ON, the tool will be re-launched with elevated administrator privileges.

 - Network Diagnose and Repair functionality may not work properly if multiple QuickBooks versions are installed on your computer.
-Currently, network fixes only work on the latest version of QuickBooks you have installed that is the actual program, not the Database Manager only version.
+Currently, network fixes only work on the latest version of QuickBooks you have installed, and not the Database Manager-only version.

 - The File Doctor works on .qbw or .qba files only.

 - File repair and Network diagnosis is on by default.

 - Use the Advanced Settings button to run file only or network only diagnostics.